 It's undeniable, Spain and Portugal offers countless ways to draw you in, and you can experience them all with Insight.

 With a lengthy list of notable artists and architects through the ages, including Pablo Picasso, Salvador Dali and Antonio Gaudi, it’s no wonder Spain is rich with artistic and architectural wonders.
 The Liceu Barcelona Opera House is one such beauty that embodies the heart and soul of Spanish life.
 Dating back to 1847, this is one of the most significant opera houses in Europe, where greats like Pavarotti and Domingo have taken to the stage to deliver mesmerising performances.
 Similarly, the Sagrada Familia is another structural sensation, with origins also dating back to the 1800s.
 Declared as a UNESCO World Heritage Site, this immense cathedral has undergone nearly 150 years of construction and is actually still incomplete, with a scheduled finished date being in 2026.
 While in Granada, the Alhambra Palace deserves attention, as a decoratively impressive masterpiece, together with the Generalife Gardens that offer a romantic backdrop to stir your senses.
-On Luxury Gold’s ‘Spain & Portugal in Style’ 14-day tour, these are just some of the iconic sights you can look forward to when you visit Barcelona, Granada, Merida, Madrid, and Seville.
+On Luxury Gold’s ‘Spain & Portugal in Style’ 14-day trip, these are just some of the iconic sights you can look forward to when you visit Barcelona, Granada, Merida, Madrid, and Seville.

 Bursting with flavour, Spanish regional cuisine will expose your taste buds to all manner of pleasures.
 You will frequently come across salsa rosa – a pink, creamy, slightly sweet sauce that is typically served with shellfish as a first course.
 Gazpacho is a refreshingly chilled soup made of a perfectly smooth blend of ripe tomatoes, olive oil, garlic, bread, peppers and cucumber.
 Maintaining the simple but effective theme, the Tortilla Española, or Spanish Omelet is literally just eggs, potatoes and onions that have been slowly fried in olive oil.
 It is then often enhanced with chorizo, courgettes, spinach or ham.
 The tapas staple Patatas Bravas is simpler still but just as tasty; white potatoes are first boiled, then fried before being served in a spicy tomato-based sauce.
 And of course, no Spanish adventure is complete without sampling the local paella.
 For dessert, turrón (an almond nougat), although typically eaten at Christmas, is available any time of year, and churros con chocolate will leave you feeling more than satisfied as you dip the crispy cinnamon dough sticks into a cup of warm, melted chocolate.